tsujamin/digi-approval/design/design.md

     + *Evaluation*: Managed through the Digital Canberra Challenge/Collaborative Agreement governance structure.

 ### Management Plan: unexpected technical difficulty ###
+It is virtually inevitable in a technical project that some aspect will prove to be unexpectedly difficult.

+A number of steps have been taken to reduce the likelihood of this becoming a show-stopping issue:

++ The scope has been managed and restricted.
+In particular several systems that are unnecessary for a POC and are fiddly and time consuming have been put out of the scope.
++ The project has been designed around well known and widely used tools that have proven to be flexible and scalable: we know the tools are up to the task.

+We also have a number of strategies to allow us to manage any issues that as they come up:

++ The nature of the POC allows us to "stub out" functionality, to show how it would look and work without actually implementing it.

+    For example, we have decided to "stub out" the payment system by making it pretend that all transactions succeed without actually doing anything.
+This allows us to integrate payment steps into workflows, without spending our limited time implementing or integrating with a payment system.

++ Our regular meetings allow us to raise unexpected challenges, potentially finding novel ways around these problems that satisfy stakeholders' requirements in a way that is easier to implement.

++ Our links with NICTA, the innovation community in Canberra, and with the ANU provide us with networks to find experts to help us resolve any issues we are still stuck with.

+Ultimately, this is an unavoidable risk that all software projects bear.
+We are confident that our mitigation strategies are sufficient.

 ### Management Plan: DigiACTive team ###
 The DigiACTive team is new, and therefore has all the usual risks of new groups and new companies.